antosft/SNe-PantheonPlus-Analysis/README.md

 runfreq('path/to/input/PP_NAME_', 'path/to/output/PP_NAME_', [zcuts])
 ```
 if working from a different script.
 An adapted version of this code that includes the marginalising procedure is available as `freq_loop_marg.py`.
+These `freq_loop` codes run the frequentist analysis over a range of redshift cuts.
+Alternatively, we can fix a redshift cut and calculate the likelihood for a range of model parameters.
+This is done by `freq_profile.py`.

 ### Bayesian: `bayesian_pipe.py` and `spline_pipe.py`